SYSTRAN/similarity/README.md

    -max_sents      INT : Consider this number of sentences per batch (0 for all) [0] -n_epochs       INT : train for this number of epochs [1] -report_every   INT : report every this many batches [1000]

++ Options marked with * must be set.
+The rest have default values.
++ If -mdir exists in learning mode, learning continues after restoring the last model
++ Training data is shuffled at every epoch
 ```
 # Inference
 ```